mmaceira/llumdocs/README.md

 ## Ways to Use LlumDocs

 - **Docker** – Use Docker Compose for easy deployment with all services (API, UI, Ollama).
 See `docker/README.md` for detailed setup instructions including CPU/GPU profiles and model management.
-- **Gradio UI** – Launch `python -m llumdocs.ui.main` to get a multi-tab interface that exposes each utility with minimal inputs.
+- **Gradio UI** – Launch `uv run llumdocs-ui` (or `python -m llumdocs.ui.main`) to get a multi-tab interface that exposes each utility with minimal inputs.
 Great for demos and non-technical teammates.
-- **REST API** – Run `uv run uvicorn llumdocs.api.app:app --reload` (or `uvicorn llumdocs.api.app:app`) and call endpoints such as `POST /api/translate` or `POST /api/text/keywords`.
+- **REST API** – Run `uv run llumdocs-api` (or `uv run uvicorn llumdocs.api.app:app --reload`) and call endpoints such as `POST /api/translate` or `POST /api/text/keywords`.
 Responses are JSON-friendly for ERP/RPA integration.
 - **Python services** – Import the services directly (`from llumdocs.services.translation_service import translate_text`) to embed transformations inside automations or background jobs.

 ### Interactive API Documentation (Swagger UI)